 A numeric data type is a number that is not encompassed in "" when Show raw R output is checked:

-Here, the first 3 numbers are numeric, while the last 3 are text.
+Above, the first 3 numbers are numeric, while the last 3 are text.
 Note, numeric formulas will only work on data with the correct data type.
 In Displayr, only numeric and binary data will allow you to adjust decimal places.
+Variables that have a Structure of Numeric, Numeric-Multi, Numeric-Grid, Binary-Multi, and Binary Grid, as well as drag and drop banners, will be treated as numeric data in R.

 3. Character